 Collect Shot Glasses

-If you have the room, this is a fun way to remember your travels.
-And I’m sure I’ve seen fun shot glasses in every travel location I’ve ever been.
+If you have room, this is a fun way to remember your travels.
+And I’m sure I’ve seen fun shot glasses in every travel location I’ve ever been to.
 Here are a few ideas for displaying them!

 Here are a few other blog posts we think you’ll love!